zendesk/node-publisher/README.md

 After ejecting, a `.release.yml` file will appear in the root directory of your package.
 You can override the default behaviour by modifying this file.

+### Prerequisites

+The default release process assumes a `.nvmrc` file present in the root of your package.
+In case it is missing, the release fails in its preparation phase.

 ## Lifecycle

 1. `prepare`: The process that prepares the workspace for releasing a new version of your package.
 It might checkout to master, check whether the working tree is clean, check the current node version, etc. Between this step and `test`, a rollback point is created for your git repo.